kashanCH/Test-KH/README.md

 }
 ```

-### Once server setup you can run the above mentioend /token service to get the JWT token.
+### Once the server is set up, you can run the mentioned /token service to obtain the JWT token.

+#### Kardia ECG Device

+- To test, you must have a Kardia ECG device.
+- The Kardia ECG device can only be tested on a real iOS or Android device with Bluetooth enabled.
+- Please ensure the device is connected before running the iOS or Android app if it does not connect automatically.

+#### Build project
+We can run the AliveCor plugin using the following methods:
+- Exmaple using Capacitor Create App
+- Using Kardia SDK Sample App
+- Using Raptor

-## The exmaple of this plugin is created with Capacitor Create App
+### The exmaple of this plugin is created with Capacitor Create App

 This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app),
 and comes with a very minimal shell for building an app.